-If you’re trying hard to avoid catching the common cold and the flu, here are some prevention tips to keep you healthy—short of wearing your own personal Hazmat suit!
+If you’re trying hard to avoid catching the flu and common cold, here are some common sense prevention tips to keep you healthy, especially this winter whic his further complicted by the COVID virus.

-- Keep current on inoculations, and ask your doctor about flu shots.
+- The best way to prevent influenza is, without question, is to get vaccinated each year.
+To protect yourself and others around you, ask your doctor about flu shots.
 The CDC recommends that every person over the age of 6 months receive the vaccination.
-If possible, get the flu shot in October, before flu season begins.
+If possible, get the flu shot in the fall, before flu season begins.
+Flu vaccines protect against the four flu viruses that research suggests will be most common.
+We know that increased vaccination coverage reduces the burden on our healthcare system.

 - Don’t share washcloths or towels.
 Use disposable towels or tissues instead of cloth handkerchiefs.